-New developments will meet identified local need as well as respecting and valuing the historic, rural and seaside character of the village and the Parish as a whole.
+Development will respect and value the historic, rural and seaside character of the village and the Parish as a whole.

-3.2 To deliver the vision, three objectives have been developed.
+3.2 To deliver the vision, two objectives have been developed.
 These clearly relate to the issues identified through early engagement with the local community and other stakeholders, as well as the evidence base supporting the plan.
-The draft planning policies and community actions should deliver the objectives.